stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/SPI/DMA/readme.txt

     Value line, Medium-Density, XL-Density, Medium-Density Value line, Low-Density and Low-Density Value line Devices.

-  - This example has been tested with STMicroelectronics STM32100E-EVAL (High-Density Value line), STM32100B-EVAL (Medium-Density Value line), STM3210C-EVAL (Connectivity line), STM3210E-EVAL (High-Density and XL-Density) and STM3210B-EVAL (Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM3210C-EVAL (Connectivity line), STM3210E-EVAL (High-Density and XL-Density) and STM3210B-EVAL (Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
-    This example can't be tested with STMicroelectronics STM32100E-EVAL (STM32F10x High-Density Value line) STM32100B-EVAL (STM32F10x Medium-Density Value line) evaluation boards To select the STMicroelectronics evaluation board used to run the example,uncomment the corresponding line in SPI/DMA/platform_config.h file.
+    This example can't be tested with STMicroelectronics STM32100E-EVAL (STM32F10x High-Density Value line) and STM32100B-EVAL (STM32F10x Medium-Density Value line) evaluation boards.
+To select the STMicroelectronics evaluation board used to run the example,uncomment the corresponding line in SPI/DMA/platform_config.h file.